top of page

 Third Party Assisted Reproduction

-Although various definitions have been used for Assisted Reproductive Technology (ART), the definition used by CDC is based on the 1992 Fertility Clinic Success Rate and Certification Act that requires CDC to publish the annual ART Success Rates Report.
-According to this definition, ART includes all fertility treatments in which either eggs or embryos are handled.
+Various definitions have been utilized for Assisted Reproductive Technology (ART), but the definition employed by the CDC is based on the 1992 Fertility Clinic Success Rate and Certification Act.
+This legislation mandates the CDC to annually publish the ART Success Rates Report.
+According to this definition, ART encompasses all fertility treatments involving the handling of either eggs or embryos.

-In general, ART procedures involve surgically removing eggs from a woman’s ovaries, combining them with sperms in the laboratory, and returning them to a female patient or gestational carrier, or donating them to another patient.
+In essence, ART procedures typically entail surgically extracting eggs from a woman's ovaries, fertilizing them with sperm in a laboratory setting, and subsequently transferring them to either the female patient or a gestational carrier, or alternatively donating them to another patient.

-ART includes but is not limited to in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), tubal embryo transfer, egg and embryo cryopreservation, egg and embryo donation, and gestational surrogacy.
+ART encompasses a broad range of procedures, including but not limited to in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), tubal embryo transfer, egg and embryo cryopreservation, egg and embryo donation, and gestational surrogacy.

 6.jpg